Many Social Security Disability applicants are unfamiliar with the program and often begin by asking the wrong questions.

 An SSDI recipient with a mental illness should receive a monthly amount close to the average of $1,258 because diagnoses do not impact benefit levels.

-Your previous total contributions into the system determine whether your future checks will be below or above the average.
-Your earnings history is a proxy for the total FICA taxes paid, which is a function of annual contribution times the number of years.
+Your previous total contributions to the system determine whether your future checks will be below or above the average.
+Your earnings history is a proxy for the total FICA taxes paid, a function of annual contribution times the number of years.
 As you can see, the sums can be very different.

 How Much Disability Pays by Mental Health Diagnosis